pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 *Default: /pgadmin4/servers.json*

 Override the default file path for the server definition list.
 See the /pgadmin4/servers.json mapped file below for more information.
+See the format of the `JSON file <https://www.pgadmin.org/docs/pgadmin4/latest/import_export_servers.html#json-format>`_.

 **GUNICORN_ACCESS_LOGFILE**